-Federal Direct Loans are low-interest loans from the U.S. Department of Education and are administered by Catholic University.
+Federal Direct Loans are low-interest loans from the U.S. Department of Education for students that are enrolled atleast half-time and are administered by Catholic University.
 It is the U.S. Department of Education's major form of self-help aid and is available through the William D. Ford Federal Direct Loan Program.
 There are two types of Federal Direct Loans: subsidized and unsubsidized.
 The primary difference between the two loans is the point at which interest begins to accrue:

 - Subsidized Loan interest is paid by the federal government while the student is enrolled.
 Interest begins to accrue and the student's six-month grace period begins when the student borrower graduates, ceases to be enrolled, or drops below half-time enrollment.